This article covers Active directory penetration testing that can help penetration testers and security experts who want to secure their networks.

 + c:\ > net user [username] domain.

-to have a better look, you can user “AD Recon” script.
-AD Recon is a script that written by “Sense of Security“.
+To have a better look, you can use the “AD Recon” script.
+AD Recon is a script written by “Sense of Security“.

-it use about 12 thousand lines of PowerShell script that gives you a good look to AD and all info that you will need it.
+It uses about 12 thousand lines of PowerShell script that gives you a good look at AD and all info that you will need it.

-when you get all AD users, now you should to take a look to the group policy. group policy is a feature of Microsoft windows NT family of operating systems that controls the working environment of user accounts and computer accounts. in the group policy you can see environment policy such as”Account Lockout Policy“.
+The group policy is a feature of the Microsoft Windows NT family of operating systems that controls the working environment of user accounts and computer accounts.

-it is method that provide you networks users to be secure from password-guessing attacks. also you can see “Password Policy“.
+Also, you can see the “Password Policy“.
 A password policy is a set of rules designed to enhance computer security by encouraging users to employ strong passwords and use them properly.

-when you get all data that you need, now you can execute different attacks on users like :
+When you get all the data that you need, now you can execute different attacks on users like :

-for brute force attack on active directory, you can use Metasploit Framework auxiliaries. you can user below auxiliary:
+To brute force an attack on an active directory, you can use Metasploit Framework auxiliaries.
+You can use the below auxiliary:

 msf > use auxiliary/scanner/smb/smb_login

-in options of this auxiliary you can set username file and password file. and set an IP that have SMB service as open.
+The options of this auxiliary you can set the username file and password file. and set an IP that has SMB service open.

-then you can running this auxiliary by entering “run” command.
+then you can run this auxiliary by entering the “run” command.

-if you try it on all accounts, all users will be disable and you can see disorder in network. as you can see in Password Policy, you can set your password list to brute-force.
+If you try it on all accounts, all users will be disabled and you can see disorder in the network.
+As you can see in the Password Policy, you can set your password list to brute-force.

 All hashes are stored in a file named “NTDS.dit” in this location :

-you will extract hashes from this file by using mimikatz. mimikatz has a feature which utilities the Directory Replication Service (DRS) to retrieve the password hashes from NTDS.DIT file. you can run it as you can see below :
+You will extract hashes from this file by using mimikatz. mimikatz has a feature that utilizes the Directory Replication Service (DRS) to retrieve password hashes from NTDS.DIT file. you can run it as you can see below :

 mimikatz # lsadump::dcsync /domain:pentestlab.local /all /csv

-Then you can see hashes and password (if password can be find).
+Then you can see hashes and passwords (if the password can be found).